Social Security Disability Insights · · 18 min read

 Calculate Your SSDI Benefits: Step-by-Step Process

-Calculating your SSDI benefits and understanding how SSDI is calculated can feel overwhelming, but we're here to guide you through it with care and compassion.
+Calculating your and can feel overwhelming, but we're here to guide you through it with care and compassion.
 Follow these steps to help you understand the process better:

 1. Gather Your Earnings Records: Start by collecting your earnings statements from the government.
 These documents outline your work history and income, which are essential for the next steps.